-This special episode of It’s Lit features four contributors to a remarkable collection of poetry and prose that came out this year titled Alone Together: Love, Grief, and Comfort in the Time of COVID-19, edited by Jennifer Haupt.
+This special episode of It’s Lit features the literature of Julie Gardner, Devis S. Laskar, January O’Neil, and Grace Talusan, four contributors to a remarkable collection of poetry and prose that came out this year titled Alone Together: Love, Grief, and Comfort in the Time of COVID-19, edited by Jennifer Haupt.

 ALONE TOGETHER: Love, Grief, and Comfort in the Time of COVID-19 is a collection of essays, poems, and interviews to serve as a lifeline for negotiating how to connect and thrive during this stressful time of isolation as well as a historical perspective that will remain relevant for years to come.

 All contributing authors and business partners are donating their share to The Book Industry Charitable Foundation (Binc), a nonprofit organization that coordinates charitable programs to strengthen the bookselling community.